Serious topics

 Mike DuVernois

 In all of this, Michael has traveled to a shockingly large amount of the world, and has bowled on all seven continents.
 He is most proud though of his twin daughters, Mara and Sylvia, who have been helping him with all of the books he missed as a child.
 And that’s a good thing.
-He lives in an old house in south Minneapolis with his partner Anne Lies, many books, lots of music, and flower and vegetable gardens.
-He is interested in most everything.
+He is nearly moved to Madison and is interested in most everything.

 Mac